cigix/deencode-fcgi/README.md

 characters escaped.*

 Any data sent in the body of any request is parsed through a number of encoding engines.
-Each engine will be an object with:
+Each engine will give back an object with:
 * in case of parsing error:
   * an "error" field, a string with the reason for the parsing error
-* in case of successful parsing
+* in case of successful parsing:
   * a "parsed" field, a string as parsed by the engine"
   * a "description" field, an array of objects for each character of the form:
     * "character", a string containing only the character